PostNZT/PostNZT/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on SOMETHING...
+- 🔭 I’m currently working on the 8th plane...
-- 🌱 I’m currently a learning React-Redux Structure
-- 💬 Ask me about PHILOSOPHY
-- 📫 How to reach me: jhunecarlo.trogelio@gmail.com
 - ⚡ Fun fact: We're all gonna DIE.
 REMEMBER DEATH!

 ✔✔✔ Everything begins in the mind.